 Understand the forecast

 When you start bodyboarding, the equation is the same as surfing, kitesurfing or windsurfing.
-To know: timing + knowledge = security.
-Learning about weather forecasts and weather conditions is an essential ritual for any session, just as weather is checked to see if it’s going to rain this weekend, if your local break announces a swell worthy of Nazaré, then you know that you have to wait a day more!
-Riding in manageable conditions will bring you an even more intense happiness, you can believe us … Starting your bodyboard practice with a friend or instructor is also advisable.
+Timing + knowledge = security.
+Learning about weather forecasts and weather conditions is essential for any session, just as weather is checked to see if it’s going to rain this weekend, if your local break announces a swell worthy of Nazaré, then you’ll know that you have to wait a day more!
+Riding in manageable conditions will bring you even more happiness.
+Starting your bodyboarding practice with a friend or instructor is also advisable.

 Have the right equipment

 In terms of bodyboarding, as is the case with running shoes, nothing beats personalisation!
 A great, useful tip to choosing the right size for you is that when the bodyboard is placed on the ground it should reach to about the height of your belly button.